At Cambridge Biotherapies, we provide empirically-validated treatments for patients suffering from depression

 Unlike some medications, TMS has no adverse effects on alertness or any aspect of cognitive functioning.
 In fact, there is evidence that TMS enhances certain aspects of cognitive functioning, including short-term memory.

 The most common side effect of treatment is discomfort at or near the treatment site.
-Other side effects reported have included eye, tooth, and facial pain, muscle twitch, and skin discomfort.
+Other reported side effects have included eye, tooth, and facial pain, muscle twitch, and skin discomfort.
 There is a rare risk of seizure.

 Cambridge TMS will work with patients and clinicians to obtain insurance reimbursement for treatment.